FilipAndonov04/Lip-Interpreter/README.md

 * explore first-class functions and closures
 * design a minimal but expressive interpreter

-It is not intended to be fast or production-ready, but to be correct, expressive, and educational.
+It is not intended to be fast or production-ready, but to be correct, expressive, and educational

 ## Future Extensions